obokaman-com/stock-forecast/README.md

 $ composer install
 ```

-## Example
+## Examples

+#### Forecast

 You can try it with `bin/console forecast:stock <base_currency> <stock/crypto code> <date_interval_magnitude (minutes/hours/days)>`

-#### Forecast

 ```bash
 $ bin/console forecast:stock USD BTC days
 ```

-This will generate a table with the historical price information and a prevision for the next day based in the last 30 days of historical data, giving you three estimations, based on short-term (5 days), medium-term (15 days) and long-term (30 days).
+This will generate a table with the historical price information and a prevision for the next period based in the historical data, giving you three estimations,
+based on short-term, medium-term and long-term.

 **Output:**